66-year-old Texas transplant using billboard to find love

 While the photo of Bays isn’t the one he would have picked for himself, the woman at the billboard company thought it would look best.
 The board reads: “Wanted, a good woman.
 50-55ish.
 For talks & walks & mutual acts of kindness.”

-At the bottom of the billboard is a number which connects to a phone Bays set up for his quest.
-You might get Bays’ voicemail which asks you to leave a message explaining where you’re from and he’ll kindly get back to you.
+At the bottom of the billboard is a number that connects to a phone Bays set up for his quest.
+You might get Bays’ voicemail, which asks you to leave a message explaining where you’re from and he’ll kindly get back to you.

 Who is Jim Bays?